 - In pure mathematics, the subject connects to number theory, differential equations, and Fourier analysis.

 The setting matters here too.
-For example, residue methods apply when the integrand and contour satisfy the right analytic conditions.
+Residue methods, for example, apply when the integrand and contour satisfy the right analytic conditions.

 Need help with a problem?